tjkuri/yggdrasil/JOURNAL.md

 # Journal
 Need a file to keep track of why I chose to so certain things.

+## 03-17-2024
+Going to try to use balldontlie api when available since its request limits are per minute not per month.

 ## 03-16-2024
 I think I may have done more work than needed.
 I think the odds endpoint does all the things the games endpoint does.
 So i dont think i need function to fetch from both.
 Silverlining the games endpoint doesnt count towards your request quota so i havent been eating into it yet.